When do Chihuahuas Stop Growing? (+ Chihuahua Growth Charts)

 Female Chihuahuas.
 In female Chihuahuas, the development of muscle mass will also continue as they grow.
 However, their hips will broaden out until they are slightly wider than the hips of male Chihuahuas.
 Additionally, females are slightly shorter than males sitting at around 6 to 8 inches in height.

-Chihuahua growth and sexual maturity
+Chihuahua growth and reproductive maturity

 There is a strong color correlation between the Chihuahua’s typically smaller size and when it reaches sexual maturity.
 In larger dog breeds, it may take more than a year for females to reach sexual maturity.
 With the average being somewhere between 8 and 12 months.